 - Gathering Witness Information: If there are bystanders or other cyclists who witnessed the accident, collect their names and contact information.
 Witness statements can be invaluable in supporting your case.

-- Consult With a Personal Injury Lawyer: Legal representation can help you manage the stages of the claims process, ensuring that your rights are protected.
-Even an experienced Augusta car accident attorney can assist you in understanding your options, negotiating with insurance companies, and pursuing fair compensation for your injuries and property damage.
+Legal representation can help you manage the stages of the claims process, ensuring that your rights are protected.
+An experienced Augusta bicycle accident attorney can assist you in understanding your options, negotiating with insurance companies, and pursuing fair compensation for your injuries and property damage.

-- Follow Up on Your Claim: Stay in contact with your lawyer and insurance company throughout the claims process.
+Stay in contact with your lawyer and insurance company throughout the claims process.
 Be proactive in providing any additional information they may need and follow up on the status of your claim.
-Your attorney can help you understand the timeline and what to expect as your case progresses.
+Your bike accident attorney in Augusta can help you understand the timeline and what to expect as your case progresses.

 When you ride in a car, you are surrounded by protective features.
 Seat belts, airbags, reinforcements in the car body, and even a car’s size help guard against the effects of a collision.
 Unfortunately, bicycles have no protective gear to cushion the crash.

-The following are more reasons bicycle accidents are serious:
+The following are more reasons why bicycle accidents are serious:

 - Bicycles are smaller and lighter than other vehicles.
 This means that in a crash, they can easily be pushed around or become airborne.